How to Grow and Care for Calathea warscewiczii

 Pruning and Propagation

-Regular pruning can help maintain the shape and appearance of your Calathea Warscewiczii.
-Remove any yellowing or damaged leaves with clean, sharp scissors to encourage new growth.
+Regular pruning is essential to maintain the shape and appearance of your Calathea Warscewiczii.
+Trim any yellowing or damaged leaves using clean, sharp scissors to stimulate new growth.

-Calathea warscewiczii can be propagated through division, where you separate the plant into smaller sections with roots attached.
+Calathea Warscewiczii can be propagated by division, which involves separating the plant into smaller sections with roots attached.

-Ensure that each division has healthy roots and place it in a new pot with a fresh potting mix to promote successful growth.
+Make sure each division has healthy roots and transfer it into a new pot with a fresh potting mix to support successful growth.

 Common Pests and Problems